SchoGiGIT/Mueller-Spraydos-AgOpenGPS-section-control/README.md

 * DC buck converter XL4015 5A, mounting holes are compatible with [CC/CV models like this one](https://nl.aliexpress.com/item/1005002554895443.html?spm=a2g0o.order_list.order_list_main.39.141d79d2i53ILI&gatewayAdapt=glo2nld) :
 <img src="/Pictures/DCBuck.PNG" alt="Your image title" width="250"/>

+* Wire nuts, connectors and cable protection to own needs
+  * Two 16mm holes in electronics box for connrctions
+  * Threaded holes in electronics and servo box for armoured protection hose

 ## Wireing and control